8.2% Tax-Free for 21 Years: SSY Is Still Hard to Beat

 Withdrawals Before Maturity

-Two types of access exist before the 21-year maturity.
-First, up to 50% of the balance can be withdrawn after the girl turns 18 for higher education — with proof of admission to a recognised institution.
-Second, the account can be closed entirely after the girl turns 18 for marriage purposes, with one month to three months advance notice.
-Emergency premature closure is allowed for life-threatening medical emergencies affecting the account holder or guardian, or on the account holder's death.
+Two partial-access windows exist.
+After the daughter turns 18, up to 50% of the balance is withdrawable for higher education with proof of admission to a recognised institution.
+The withdrawal is available as a lump sum or in annual instalments, whichever the account holder prefers.
+After the daughter turns 18, the account is also closeable entirely for marriage, requiring one to three months advance notice.
+Full premature closure outside these two windows is allowed only for a life-threatening medical emergency affecting the daughter or the guardian, or on the daughter's death.

 Real Example: Vikram Opens SSY for His 3-Year-Old Daughter in Hyderabad

-Vikram is 31 years old, a software professional in Hyderabad.
+Vikram is a software professional in Hyderabad, 31 years old.
 His daughter Aanya turned 3 in March 2026.
-He opens an SSY account in May 2026 — giving him 7 years before the account opening deadline of age 10.
-He plans to invest the maximum Rs 1.5 lakh per year for 15 years.
-Here is what Aanya's corpus looks like at key milestones:
+He opens an SSY account in May 2026, investing the maximum Rs.1.5 lakh per year for 15 years.
+The milestones:

-Vikram invests Rs 22.5 lakh over 15 years and the account grows to over Rs 1.1 crore by maturity — all completely tax-free.
+Vikram invests Rs 22.5 lakh over 15 years and the account grows to over Rs 1.1 crore at maturity, all completely tax-free.
 The compounding in the final 6 years (when no deposits are needed but interest continues) is where a large portion of the wealth builds.
-For Aanya's college education at 21, Vikram can withdraw up to 50% of the balance with proof of admission — approximately Rs 55 lakh — and the remaining half continues compounding to the full maturity.
+For Aanya's college education at 21, Vikram withdraws up to 50% of the balance (approximately Rs.55 lakh) with proof of admission, and the remaining half continues compounding to the full maturity.
 Use Yieldora's SSY Calculator to model your own investment amount and timeline.

 SSY vs PPF vs FD: Which One Wins in 2026?